pynbody/tangos/README.md

  u'stellar_image_original']
 ```

-You can also load in data for all halos at once using `gather_property`.
+You can also load in data for all halos at once using `calculate_all`.
 This is *much* faster than accessing each halo in turn.
 Note that it returns a list even with one argument given.
 You can give it as many value key names as you want and it will return a list of arrays for each.

 ```
->>> mvir, = step1.gather_property('Mvir')              #get the virial mass for every halo in the simulation
+>>> mvir, = step1.calculate_all('Mvir')              #get the virial mass for every halo in the simulation
->>> mvir, cen = step1.gather_property('Mstar','SSC')   #get both the stellar mass AND the center of the halo
+>>> mvir, cen = step1.calculate_all('Mstar','SSC')   #get both the stellar mass AND the center of the halo
 ```

 Calculations
 ------------

 Some properties are not inherently already saved in the database, but can be calculated on the fly from already stored properties (we call these "live calculations").
-These are called a bit like functions and can be used with either `gather_property` or the `calculate` function for a single halo.
+These are called a bit like functions and can be used with either `calculate_all` or the `calculate` function for a single halo.

 For example, the property `Vvir` is calculated using `Mvir` and `Rvir` that are already loaded into the database.
 To calculate for a single halo, `h`, one would type `h.calculate('Vvir()')`.
 Note the extra set of "()" in the attribute name, because this is a *function* that the database will call.
-To do it for an entire step, you would do `step.gather_property('Vvir()')`.
+To do it for an entire step, you would do `step.calculate_all('Vvir()')`.

 Once again, the reason for using this approach is that the database is able to vastly optimise the calculation compared to the performance you'd get by manually going through each halo doing the calculation in your own code.